danieljbnz/homebridge-homeqtt-alarm/README.md

 - Give sensors a location (i.e. a nice name)
 - Globally enable/disable individual sensors
 - Set sensors for only certain states

+Note: NFC Tag Support (arm/disarm the without using the Home app) is not a feature of this plugin but can natively be activated through iOS Shortcuts. <sup>**</sup>

+    <sup>**Requires iOS 13 or above and Shortcuts app is required to create this automation.</sup>

 # Prerequisites
 1. You have [Homebridge](https://github.com/nfarina/homebridge  "Homebridge") Installed